 ** The All Bonds cheat allowed every player in multiplayer to play as Bond based on different actors that portrayed him over the years.
 The cheat got DummiedOut due to Rare being unable to secure permission from the actors to use their faces in the game.

-** The game was originally an on-rails shooter in the style of ''VideoGame/VirtuaCop'' before it became a first-person shooter.
+** The game was heavily inspired by the arcade game ''VideoGame/VirtuaCop''; it was actually intended to be an on-rails shooter in the vein of that game, before it became a first-person shooter.